Skip to main content

 Permit Architecture

-Sonar generates different permit structures based on your sale configuration:
+Sonar sets different fields in the permit based on your sale configuration:

 {